MnemoSemiotic/Analyzing-Network-Traffic_kdd99/README.md

 Tovio Roberts - Galvanize Data Science Analytics capstone

 ### 3 Questions:
-1. Is it possible to effectively predict the label (attack name or normal) of the entry without knowing the protocol?
+1. Is it possible to predict the label (attack name or normal) of the entry without knowing the protocol?
 2. Can the 0-heavy features be dropped?
 3. What features should be dummy-ized?